-Investigators set to widen search after new photos reveal ‘clues’ – latest
+Police give major update after items found in Madeleine McCann reservoir search

-Madeleine McCann news – latest: Investigators set to widen search after new photos reveal ‘clues’
+Madeleine McCann news – latest: Police give major update after items found in reservoir search

 In major new development in Madeleine McCann investigation, police scoured remote reservoir in Portugal last week